 V. Panizza, P. Hauke, C. Micheletti and P. Faccioli

-Protein Design by Integrating Machine Learning with Quantum Annealing and Quantum-Inspired Optimization
+Protein Design by Integrating Machine Learning and Quantum-encoded Optimization

 Link to online article